Glomerulonephritis

 Prevention

-The risk may be lowered by managing health problems that can harm the kidneys.
+The risk of glomerulonephritis may be lowered by managing health problems that can harm the kidneys.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.